roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits ****** bydirty_geezer© I knew I needed to get my slut ready, so forced her up onto her feet, dragging her by her hair into the bedroom.
+I knew I needed to get my slut ready, so forced her up onto her feet, dragging her by her hair into the bedroom.
 I stopped only once, to rip her skirt from her, before pinning her down on the bed, using all my weight to hold her still, my crotch pushing against her face, my own mouth close to her ripe pussy.

  Being pinned helpless drove my slut wild, and she tried to grind her thighs together to stimulate her clit, and I allowed her to try and lick my growing bulge, the slut trying to get to my cock and balls through my clothes.
 "Just wait one second my slut, then you can have what you want.
 Now don't you dare move" I warned her, getting up off her to pull some key items I had placed in a bedside drawer.